Maa'n / Together

 Women Weaving their Dreams (WWD)

 This project began in 2017 with the aim of helping women newcomers integrate more successfully into their new communities by placing an emphasis on building language skills, strengthening self-confidence, fostering a sense of belonging, and maintaining a positive attitude.

 In 2019, after Mountainside United Church donated 10 sewing machines, the women’s sewing bee was formed!
-The sewing instructor, herself a former refugee, teaches hands on sewing skills and also creates a safe space for women to share conversation and break isolation.
+The sewing instructor, a former refugee herself, teaches hands on sewing skills while creating a safe space for women to share conversation and break isolation.

 This initiative began as an outreach program to support newcomer seniors.
-After this intial assessment phase, it became clear that there were high levels of isolation and depression among male immigrant seniors.
+After this initial assessment phase, it became clear that there were high levels of isolation and depression among male immigrant seniors.
 To address this, an Arabic-speaking weekly seniors meet-up was organized.
-The group has slowly grown in numbers and a great commeraderie has developed among members.
-Each senior has been asked to identify a talent or a interest to explore.
+The group has slowly grown in numbers and a great camaraderie has developed among members.
+Each senior has been asked to identify a talent or an interest to explore.